vvarl0cks/Web3-Crowdfunding/README.md

-# Crowdfunding Platform Documentation
+# 💰 Web3 Crowdfunding dApps Platform Documentation
+> **We got number 3 from Top 30 Curated Ideas of Web3Weekend! 🎉 for [Web3 Crowdfunding dApps](https://github.com/vvarl0cks/Web3-Crowdfunding)!
+LFGGG !!** 🚀

 This project is a crowdfunding platform built using React and Solidity.
 Based on the Sepolia Ethereum Testnet using [Thirdweb SDK](https://thirdweb.com).
 Users can create, browse, and donate to crowdfunding campaigns.
 [Live Demo](https://w3w-crowdfunding-dapp.vercel.app)

 <img src="https://i.ibb.co/WszkkqJ/Opera-Snapshot-2023-05-09-115151-w3w-crowdfunding-dapp-vercel-app.png"/>

-## Smart Contract
+## ⛓ Smart Contract

 The crowdfunding platform is powered by a smart contract deployed on the _**Sepolia Ethereum Testnet**_.
 The smart contract is written in Solidity and contains the main business logic of the platform.
 It has the following main features: